 What is My Plan?

 You need to answer this question when you consider a CDA.
 Sometimes, these settlements are attractive, but that money will only last so long.
 If you are not able to go back to your old job, you need to figure out what you are going to do to earn a living after the money runs out.
+You also need to have an idea of how to deal with an extended absence from work if you need treatment for your on the job injury in the future.

 Will My Medical Bills Really Be Covered?